 Based on the district court’s previous order for interest refunds, this Office received payment from MSB and Globe for the amount that the Hennepin County Court awarded in interest refunds.
 Based on MSB and Globe’s records, the Office verified recipients entitled to refunds and the amounts of those refunds, notified affected students, and has been in the process of coordinating with a separate state agency, Minnesota Management and Budget, to distribute refunds.
 On May 21, 2019, the Office mailed refund checks to student-borrowers who had returned verified claim forms by January 21, 2019.
 The Office is still accepting claim forms and coordinating the issuance of additional refund checks for borrowers who submitted claim forms after January 21.

-As for refunds related to principal, in November 2019 the State requested that the district court order payment of over $3.5 million for additional restitution, plus over $1 million in interest that has accrued on restitution amounts.
+As for refunds related to principal, the district court ordered payment of over $3.5 million for additional restitution, plus over $1 million in interest that has accrued on restitution amounts.
+These refunds will eventually be paid out of the bankruptcy process initiated by the schools.
 If you have a question about the status of refund checks, or you have other questions about the State’s claims related to EdOp and StA loans, you should contact the Attorney General’s Office at (651) 296-3353 (Twin Cities Calling Area) or (800) 657-3787 (Outside the Twin Cities).

 Schools’ Bankruptcy Filing